Swag 101: Trade Show Giveaways and Promotional Products

 2. Audience Value

-Key consideration: Whats going to resonate with our customers, prospects and evangelists?
+Key consideration: Whats going to resonate with your customers, prospects and fans?

 Key consideration: Is the item built to last?

-Expert insight: Its not a good reflection on your business if the promotional items you give out break or malfunction soon after the show.
-Swag pieces are infamous for being cheap and short lived exactly the opposite of how you want a relationship with your brand to be, Frankel declares.
+Expert insight: Low-quality or malfunctioning branded giveaways dont reflect well on your business.
+Swag pieces are infamous for being cheap and short-lived exactly the opposite of how you want a relationship with your brand to be, Frankel declares.

-Action item: Ask your vendor for items with high-quality construction and materials, and good durability ratings.
+Action item: Check online reviews for the products you consider, and ask your vendor for items with high-quality construction and materials, and good durability ratings.

-Key consideration: Whats the highest-quality trade show giveaway we can get with the marketing budget available, and whats it going to cost to get the item to the show?
+Key consideration: Whats the highest-quality trade show giveaway you can get with the marketing budget available, and whats it going to cost to get the item to the show?

-Expert insight: Whatever swag you decide on usually has to be shipped to the trade show, event or promotional location, cautions Jhan Robert Dolphin, director of Kenosha, WIbased Forge Ahead USA, a marketing assistance program that helps U.S manufacturers take advantage of their American-made status.
+Expert insight: Whatever swag you decide on usually has to be shipped to the trade show, event or promotional location, cautions Chicago-area marketer Jhan Robert Dolphin.
 Think ahead about the size and weight of the items you want to hand out.
 Shipping can be a killer, and what if they take up too much storage space in a trade show display?
 If the items are too big to easily carry around, the idea fails.

-Action item: Investigate free shipping options with your vendor, or select one that has a location in the show city so you can easily pick up the goods and avoid costly freight charges.
+Action item: Investigate free shipping options with your vendor, or select a provider who has a location in the show city so you can easily pick up the goods and avoid costly freight charges.

 Other important tips: